skwerlman/Kernel/doc/api/sysc.md

 The way system calls work in TARDIX is very similar to the way they work in real-life operating systems.
 But, instead of firing an interrupt (for example, *0x80* on Linux), in TARDIX, you fire an event.
 Because there is no CPU-provided backing for system calls like there are interrupts in *x86* and *x86_64*, this requires a multi-threaded kernel.

+For this, we implemented a related concept, the kThread (_kernel thread_).
+The kThread is responsible for catching events and passing them on to any ready and waiting listeners.

 One way to call the system is the one employed by libtblob, firing an event with `os.queueEvent` or the to-be sandboxed `coroutine.fire`.
 Follows an example of calling the system.

 ```lua